jtlamb/google-fit-web/README.md

 - [x] A written explanation telling Google why you need access to sensitive and/or restricted user data
 - [x] All your domains verified in Google Search Console

-All of the steps were completed, I am now waiting on verification from Google's team to make it public and available to users.
-The process may take up to 4-6 weeks.
+~~All of the steps were completed, I am now waiting on verification from Google's team to make it public and available to users.
+The process may take up to 4-6 weeks.~~
+The application is going to remain as 'Testing' as the publishing status and will only be available for personal use.
+If you would like to become one of the test users, reach out to the email within the Privacy Policy document.